Pyt-logo

 Clarke_Quay_ee1858a2ce.jpg

 The nightlife hotspot in the city of Singapore, Clarke Quay, comes to life after 8 PM, where the bars, clubs, live music, and riverside restaurants can be found.
-Here you can find budget pubs, posh bars, to something that suits every traveller, along with the view of the beautiful Singapore River.
+Here you can find budget pubs and posh bars, something that suits every traveller, along with the view of the beautiful Singapore River.

 Safety note: Singapore's strict laws make it one of the world's safest nightlife destinations, but drinks can be expensive (₹800-1,500 per cocktail).